What should come first solar PV or replacing transformers?

 Thinking of a smaller scale and an easy “apples versus oranges” situation, energy efficiency should come first, thus, an organisation should ensure to have the least energy wastage in place before thinking of generating electricity.
 At our premises, we do both and we recommend both to our clients.

 Realistically speaking, unfortunately, resources are limited and if it was a choice of which technology to invest in first, transformers make more sense thinking carbon and £ per kWh.
-Carbon wise, replacing an old 1990s transformer with an Ultra-low loss one is equivalent to generating energy from 100 solar panels (instead of fossil fuel) and is 60% cheaper.
+Carbon wise, replacing an old 1970s 1000kVA transformer with an Ultra-low loss one is equivalent to generating energy from a 45kWp solar Photovoltaics system (instead of fossil fuel) and is 3.5 times cheaper.

 The third part of the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report (AR6) was published earlier this month.
 Scientists warn that limiting global warming to 1.5°C is beyond reach but restricting temperature rise to no more than 1.5C to 2C could be the range that will minimize the likelihood of reaching critical environmental […]